KPIs are comprised of actual values, target values, status values and bands.

 - Pent/ Pent Reverse: five bands denoting much worse, worse, the same, better, and much better, or vice versa

-The default colors for KPI banding are green, yellow, and red.
-You can change these colors in Discover, once you add the KPI to a query.
-See Customize KPI Colors and Bands for details.
+The default colors for KPI are driven by the band settings of the chosen theme.
+You can change these colors in Discover through the advanced Conditional Formatting dialog, once you add the KPI to a query.

 Once the model is chosen the designer will reflect the banding levels and the direction of the logic (red highlight below).
 For each band, the user needs to provide the numerical values that will determine the boundaries of each band.

 In the example below, the user needs to supply 4 values.

 - The boundaries of the next to bands (orange arrows)